 You should cooperate with any investigating officer that arrives at the accident scene, describe fully to them what happened, and tell the truth even if it’s your fault.
 Your job is to explain what happened and not to admit guilt.

-If you’re not at fault make sure that you have all the necessary evidences that can be used to defend your case and the best way to do that is by taking pictures, taking photos isn’t difficult since almost everyone carry a smart phone with them.
+If you’re not at fault make sure that you have all the necessary evidence that can be used to defend your case and the best way to do that is by taking pictures, taking photos isn’t difficult since almost everyone carries a smartphone with them.
 You should also take note if there are traffic cameras around, this will even provide more evidence on the accident scene since everything will be seen live and things are going to be easier in the court to prove yourself innocent.

 Document everything and the get a good lawyer that handle your case, if you ever ran into an auto accident in Florida, contact Massey & Duffy for proper guidance on how to deal with your claims.